annleefores/cruddur/journal/week0.md

   <p align='center'><img src="media/week0/scp-1.png" alt="Diagram I created following the video" width="60%" alt="conceptual design"></p>
 </div>

-- We can create a new SCP policy and add this JSON file to prevent users from leaving OU
+- Can create a new SCP policy and add this JSON file to prevent users from leaving OU

 ```bash
 {